 - Computers are available for up to 60-minutes.

 - Patrons are required to wear a mask when inside the building, if medically able.
 See City website for details.

 - Patrons seeking assistance at a computer will be required to wear a mask if social distancing cannot be maintained.

 - Maintain a six-foot distance between yourself and people outside your household.

-- The meeting rooms, seating, tables, and play area are currently unavailable.
+- The meeting rooms and play area are currently unavailable.

 - In-person programming is canceled.